Mintu-Kumar/java8-coding-practice/JavaCodingPractics/src/main/java/QuestionFacedInInterview/Deloitte.md

 19. what is static key word. if a variable is defined as static can it be printed in main.
 20. exceptions types of exceptions.
 21. difference between throws and throw.
-22. synchronization, where it is used and why.?
+22. synchronization, where it is used and why?
 23. what is load balancer and how do we implement it in the service.
 24. client side load balancer and server side load balancer.
 25. If I have a huge list of employees list and how can each employee has again a lot of data, in this scenario how do we improve the performance.(using parallel stream).